1. Catalogs

 Open the catalog to page 11

-THERMAL VISION FOR FIRST RESPONDERS & COMMERCIAL VESSELS - 12
+THERMAL VISION FOR FIRST RESPONDERS & COMMERCIAL VESSELS-12

 STABILIZATION FLIR offers both fixed and stabilized pan/tilt camera systems.
 Stabilization compensates for vessel pitch movement and is an important requirement in most commercial and first responder applications.
 There are some applications, however, where a fixed, short-range camera pointed at an operations area of a deck won't require stabilization.
 REMOTE CONTROL AND MFD INTEGRATION FLIR maritime thermal cameras can be controlled through a joystick control unit (JCU), along with a dedicated marine monitor display.
-Additional joystick controls units and monitors can be used for viewing...
+Additional joystick controls units and monitors can be used for viewing at...

 Open the catalog to page 12

-All FLIR Systems catalogs and brochures
+All FLIR Systems, Inc. catalogs and brochures

 2 Pages